JiayouQin/H-Splitter/README.md

 ### Acknowledgements:

-See our another project for the practical implementation and testing:
+See another project for the practical implementation and testing:
 <a href="https://github.com/AIS-Clemson/VisionGPT" target="_blank">AIS-Clemson/VisionGPT</a>

 <div align="center">